 [SAI-02] The ZSM framework reference architecture shall support capability to evaluate security and robustness of an AI model against adversary attacks.

+NOTE 1: The AI model to be evaluated is deployed in a controlled testing environments (e.g. sandboxes).

 [SAI-03] The ZSM framework reference architecture shall support capability to recommend or trigger security risk mitigation measures for the AI model.

-NOTE: The result of security and robustness evaluation result defined in SAI-02 can be used as one of input for security risk analyse defined in SAI-01.
+NOTE 2: The result of security and robustness evaluation result defined in SAI-02 can be used as one of input for security risk analyse defined in SAI-01.
 The security risk analysis result defined in SAI-01 is used as a justification to recommend or trigger security risk mitigation measures defined in SAI-03.